Kevin De Bruyne injury: Man City star suffers fresh injury setback as he hobbles out of meeting with Bournemouth | Goal.com

 If he is to undergo another period of rehabilitation, then he could sit out important games on multiple fronts.

-City remain in the hunt for an historic quadruple this season, with Guardiola’s side seeking to add Premier League, FA Cup and Champions League prizes to the Carabao Cup they have already secured.
+City remain in the hunt for a historic quadruple this season, with Guardiola’s side seeking to add Premier League, FA Cup and Champions League prizes to the Carabao Cup they have already secured.

+The Blues will also be waiting to discover if John Stones is available for their upcoming fixtures after seeing the England international defender forced off early in the second half against Bournemouth.